SB-Chalmers/bt_python/book/support/02_scoping.md

   If others will reuse the project later, someone should be responsible for documenting dependencies, reviewing changes, and maintaining the codebase.

 - **Are we training others?**
   If your goal includes building team capacity, set aside time for mentorship, pair programming, and code reviews.
 Plan for slower progress but long-term benefits.
+Knowledge transfer is key here.

 ---